We are about to discuss the topic and that's white diarrhoea ..

 You may also.notice she's looking puffed up and losing weight .she's rattling wheezing and sneezing often .

 Eyes are foamy or watery (not clear) , clear white or cheesy liquid coming from.nostrils .
-That's the SYMPTOMS OF CRD ,(CHRONIC RESPIRATORY DISEASE) that's cause by Mycoplasma gallisepticum (MG) is a bacteria- like organism that causes respiratory disease primarily in chickens .
+That's the SYMPTOMS OF CRD ,(CHRONIC RESPIRATORY DISEASE) caused by Mycoplasma gallisepticum (MG) is a bacteria- like organism that causes respiratory disease primarily in chickens .

 CRD is highly contagious and spread like fire in flock if one show symptoms its necessary to treat entire flock .